What Happens When You Let Go of Fear?

-I mean, we’ve all had wild dreams – I know I have!
+I mean, we’ve all had wild dreams—I know I have!
 Maybe you've dreamed of turning your passion into a business.
 Or spending a year riding a motorbike around South America learning Spanish along the way.
 Or maybe you've dreamed of moving your life to a big new city.
 Or completely changing your career.

 Whatever your wild dreams are, they’re bound to terrify you.
-And that's totally fine.
+And that's a good thing!

 Imagine for a moment, if you let fear guide you, where it would take you.
 And then imagine yourself at 80 years old, and your grandchild just asked about your life.
 How would you like your life story to go?